Rel1cx/eslint-react/README.md

 ## Highlights

+- Not bound to the ReactDOM, works well with most libraries and frameworks that use React as a UI runtime.
 - Well designed rule behaviors and sensible defaults.
 - Maximum flexibility through minimum configuration options.
 - No auto-fix, Formatting independent, treat your codebase like it's read-only.